 Prior to the Khmer Rouge era, Cambodia was rich with culture and arts such as music, dance, theater and film.
 The arts pulsed through every village, and Cambodians thrived in artistic, cultural expression.
 Devastatingly, during the Khmer Rouge regime many of these artistic souls were lost.
 Today, few of the artists who survived make a living by performing or teaching.
 Today, Cambodian students have little opportunity to access creativity.

-In 2012, a group of Peace Corps Cambodia Volunteers started The Create Cambodia Arts Festival to bring together Cambodian students, educators, and professional artists to celebrate and encourage the creative capacities of Cambodia youth.
+Peace Corps Cambodia Volunteers started The Create Cambodia Arts Festival to bring together Cambodian students, educators, and professional artists to celebrate and encourage the creative capacities of Cambodia youth.
 Create Cambodia programming begins in Cambodian villages in the form of student arts clubs.
 The club members work and create together in their specific art discipline and prepare to perform in their own community as well as at Create Cambodia's Student Showcase.

-On the final day of the festival, our students were able to show off their own skills by performing the traditional Khmer dances of the Coconut Dance and the Wishing Dance.
+Coconut Dance and the Wishing Dance.
 They were also able to watch dances, songs, and plays put on by students from around the country.
 Our students went back to Battambang energized and inspired to continue studying their dances as well as to branch out into other forms of art!

 No comments: